 Teaching and assessment methods

-Most of our Postgraduate certificate courses, which you would take in the first two years, are taught courses, with seven days at the University spread over each year.
+Most of our modules, which you would take in the first two years, are taught courses, with seven days at the University spread over each year.
 There is also a requirement for additional study (equivalent to one day a term) for developmental work in your own school or with colleagues from the course, plus personal time for reading and assignments.

 Assessment for Year One and Year Two will use a variety of methods, depending on the course taken.
 These might, for example, include a reflective journal, a short presentation about a pupil’s learning, an essay and a study undertaken in your place of work.